Which Wellness Canned Recipes Get

 Turkey is naturally rich in the ten essential amino acids required by a dog to sustain life.

 The second ingredient is turkey broth.
-Broths are nutritionally empty.
-But because they add both flavor and moisture to a dog food they are a common finding in many canned products.
+Broths are of only modest nutritional value.
+Yet because they add both flavor and moisture to a dog food, they are a common addition component in many canned products.

 The third ingredient is turkey liver.
 This is an organ meat sourced from a named animal and thus considered a beneficial component.

-The fourth ingredient is barley.
-Barley is a starchy carbohydrate supplying fiber and other healthy nutrients.
+The fourth ingredient is barley, a starchy carbohydrate supplying fiber and other healthy nutrients.
 Unlike grains with a higher glycemic index, barley can help support more stable blood sugar levels.

-The fifth ingredient is sweet potato.
-Sweet potatoes are a gluten-free source of complex carbohydrates in a dog food.
-They are naturally rich in dietary fiber and beta carotene.
+The fifth inclusion is sweet potato, a gluten-free source of complex carbohydrates in dog food.
+Sweet potatoes are naturally rich in dietary fiber and beta carotene.

-The sixth ingredient is carrots.
+The next ingredient includes carrots.
 Carrots are rich in beta-carotene, minerals and dietary fiber.

-The eighth ingredient is flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
+The seventh ingredient is flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
 Provided they’ve first been ground into a meal, flax seeds are also rich in soluble fiber.

 In any case, plant-based oils like canola are less biologically available to a dog than fish oil as a source of quality omega-3 fats.